-John Crome (Norwich 22 December 1768 – 22 April 1821) was an English landscape artist of the Romantic era, one of the principal artists of the Norwich School art movement.
-He lived in Norwich for all his life, and most of his works are Norfolk landscapes.
+John Crome (22 December 1768 – 22 April 1821), once known as Old Crome to distinguish him from his artist son John Berney Crome, was an English landscape painter of the Romantic era, one of the principal artists and founding members of the Norwich School of painters.
+He lived in the English city of Norwich for all his life.
+Most of his works are of Norfolk landscapes.